-There are many plants that require minimal effort, and grow with or without your help!
+Many plants require minimal effort and grow with or without your help!

 Personally, I am a sucker for colorful flowers with luscious blooms, and I have never been able to figure out what flowers are both easy to grow and also stunningly beautiful.

 However, after much trial and error, I can now share six easy-to-grow flowers that are a must for your garden, especially if you are someone with a hectic busy schedule.